silviamaggi/smd-com/_posts/2020-08-08-inclusive-design.md

 ## Why is designing for inclusion still treated as optional?

 Karishma Patel takes us through her journey to integrate accessibility and inclusive design in UX work, and the barriers she encouters.
-She shares valuable resources and, if you’re interested in more, check the links at the bottom of my article _[How Rebranding Cost Ravelry the Trust of Their Community]({{ site.url }}/design/ravelry-rebranding/)_.
+She shares valuable resources and, if you’re interested in more, check the links at the bottom of my article _[How Rebranding Cost Ravelry the Trust of Their Community](/design/ravelry-rebranding/){:title="Read the blog post"}_.

 <p class="detached">🔗 <a href="https://uxdesign.cc/why-is-designing-for-inclusion-still-treated-as-optional-c3f9fd759c03" target="_blank" rel="noopener">Read the article</a> (on Medium)</p>